-Advances in dishwasher technology mean dirty dishes don't have a chance.
-Investigate these innovative dishwasher features to find the best buy for your kitchen.
+Advances in dishwasher technology mean dirty dishes don't stand a chance.
+Check out the coolest and newest innovations in dishwashers to find the best buy for your kitchen.